MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/transaction-design-patterns.md

 ## Don’t avoid locking

-Locking is a very important component of SQL Server and Dynamics CRM, and is essential to healthy operation and consistency of the system.
+Locking is a very important component of SQL Server and CDS for Apps, and is essential to healthy operation and consistency of the system.
 For this reason it is important to understand its implications on design, particularly at scale.

 ## Transaction usage: Nolock hint

-One capability of the Dynamics CRM platform that is heavily used by views is the ability to specify that a query can be performed with a nolock hint, telling the database that no lock is needed for this query.
+One capability of the CDS for Apps platform that is heavily used by views is the ability to specify that a query can be performed with a nolock hint, telling the database that no lock is needed for this query.

 Views use this approach because there is no direct link between the act of launching the view and subsequent actions.
 A number of other activities could happen either by that user or others in between and it is not practical or beneficial to lock the entire table of data the view shows waiting until the user has moved on.